Vice President of Communications

 - FEMA Incident Command System (ICS) 100, 200, 300, 400

 - FEMA National Incident Management System (NIMS) 700, 702, 800

 - FEMA Master Public Information Officer Program

 - Certificate of Training for Chaplaincy | International Fellowship of Chaplains Inc. (Concentration on trauma, grief & loss, critical incident stress management, critical incident stress debriefing, confidentiality, and ethics)

-As Vice President of Communications and Marketing, Mark is responsible for developing and implementing the long-term communication & marketing vision for Summit Exercises and Training.
-His responsibilities include planning, development and implementation of all SummitET internal and external communications plans and marketing strategies.
+As Vice President of Communications and Marketing, Mark is responsible for developing and implementing the long-term communications and marketing vision for Summit Exercises and Training.
+His responsibilities include planning, development, and implementation of all SummitET internal and external communications plans and marketing strategies.
 Additionally, Mark directs the efforts of the communications and marketing staff and coordinates support at the strategic and tactical levels with operations and programs.